virtualdataset/metagen-docs/src/introduction.md

 # Metagen

-This book serves as the primary documentation for the metagen projects.
+This book serves as the primary documentation for the Virtual Data Set projects.

 If you have requests, please submit them at the
 [Issue Tracker](https://github.com/virtualdataset/metagen-docs/issues).